-The application can be focused on specific types of disaster scenarios (e.g. flooding, earthquake, man-made disasters, and so on) or can be made suitable to address a range of different scenarios.
-Likewise, the application can be designed to tackle issues in specific regions, or can be designed to address scenarios that happen across the globe.
+The application could be focused on specific types of disaster scenarios (e.g. flooding, earthquake, man-made disasters, and so on) or could made suitable to address a range of different scenarios.
+Likewise, the application could be designed to tackle issues in specific regions, or can be designed to address scenarios that happen across the globe.

-The key attributes of your application are required to be either new or better than the current state of the art.
-The data will need to be ingested, processed and presented in a manner that provides real, beneficial and timely support to the response teams, from senior coordinators down to the people on the ground who are dealing with the situation hands-on.
+The key attributes of your application were required to be either new or better than the current state of the art.
+The data would need to be ingested, processed and presented in a manner that provides real, beneficial and timely support to the response teams, from senior coordinators down to the people on the ground who are dealing with the situation hands-on.

 - Support package prize (worth EUR 8,000) including business & technical assistance to help bringing your product closer to market.